For a continuous vector x, evenly and seq_min_max()

 See also

-for details of the behaviour of evenly()
+See base::seq() for details of the behaviour of evenly() when

-using by
+using by.

 Examples